 My journey with art therapy began in 2003, when I started working with several artists in New Mexico.
 Without realizing it, I was working out some painful experiences of my past (and present) without having to talk about it or even know what “it” was.
 For me, the process of changing materials with my own hands was powerful and exciting.
 I could see and feel change!

 After finishing my Masters in Counseling & Art Therapy in 2013, I found my place working at a non-profit agency in Northern New Mexico serving the families and communities of the Eight Northern Indian Pueblos.
 It was here that I fell in love with Art Therapy group process, working with kids and their families, and supporting people on their journey through and out of addiction.
-During my time there, I also decided to start building my own private practice, which is where I spend most of my time currently.
+During my time there, I decided to start building my own private practice, which is where I have been full-time since 2016.